amadorkane/Gait-space-clusterer-for-multilegged-locomotion/README.md

-# Gait space clusterer for multilegged locomotion
+# Gait space clusterer for multilegged locomotion -- see GaitSpaceClusterer Metadata.pdf for details about file descriptions, naming conventions, and usage.

 Uses phase differences between legs and gait space metrics to classify datasets of animal leg motions into clusters (see Ref.
 1 below for details).

-MATLAB code and samples data are provided. python versions are under development.
+MATLAB code and samples data are currently available. python versions are under development.

-$$\bf See-GaitSpaceClusterer-Metadata.pdf-for-details-about-file-descriptions,-naming conventions,-and usage. $$

 References to cite if you use this code: